 This is our second level in the Pointe Prep Program.
 Dancers will enroll in 2.5 hours/week of pointe prep classes (2 days/week) and will work on more advanced technique.
 The class will incorporate longer practice time at the barre and center floor.
 This is a combined class with Pointe Prep III (A) and III (B) and is a required class each season for level II and above.

 This is our third level in the Pointe Prep Program.
-Dancers will enroll in 4 hours/week of pointe prep classes (3 days/week).
+Dancers will enroll in at least 4 hours/week of pointe prep classes (3 days/week).
 Level III is divided into two sections (A and B).
 Students in III (A) will only move onto III (B) if they show extreme hard work, dedication and discipline.
 Working not only during class time but strength training when not at the studio and showing improvement each and every class as well as wearing the appropriate attire each and every class and showing respect by placing their hair in a bun and taking corrections from their instructors immediately.

 This is our second section of the third level in the Pointe Prep Program and a significant milestone for each dancer wishing to dance on pointe.
-Dancers will enroll in 4 hours/week of pointe prep classes (3 days/week).
+Dancers will enroll in at least 4.5 hours/week of pointe prep classes (3 days/week).
 Dancers in this level must be properly fitted by a professional at a dance wear store for their Pre Pointe shoes.
 They will bring these shoes back to be checked by their ballet teacher.
 Dancers will learn from their teachers how to sew the ribbons and elastic, how to properly care for and how to tie the shoe correctly.
 These shoes look exactly like Pointe Shoes but most training is done on a flat foot with some pointe work at the barre.
 If dancers are strong enough, they may be asked to do a few things at the barre on their toes but the Pre Pointe shoes are used to build even more strength in the dancers feet, ankles and legs and will also provide an easier transition for the dancer when getting actual pointe shoes.
 This is a combined class with Pointe students and is a required class for level III (B) and above.

 This class is the final step and another significant milestone for each dancer.
 Dancers will enroll in 5.5 hours/week of mostly ballet classes (3-4 days/week).
 At this level, dancers have been evaluated and have receive a letter stating they are ready to go on pointe.
 Each dancer will be invited to go on pointe at different times.
 Once a dancer receives their letter, they must go and have pointe shoes properly fit at a dance store and will bring them back to class to have approval by their teacher before sewing ribbons and elastic.
 Dancers will start slowly at the barre until they reach a point where they are strong enough (and confident) enough to wear the shoes center floor.